vlodch/uos_api_automation/README.md

    allure serve allure-results
    ```

    This will open a web browser displaying the test report.
-If you don't have Allure installed, follow the official installation guide at [Allure Framework](https://docs.qameta.io/allure/).

 ## Framework Structure

 The project is organized to promote maintainability, clarity, and ease of use: